exoclime/VULCAN/vulcan_cfg_readme.txt

 update_frq = 100 : the frequency (for every X steps) to update the layer width, dz and dzi, due to the change of mean molecular weight (int)

 # ====== Setting up numerical parameters for Ros2 ODE solver ======
-rtol = 0.05 : the relative tolerance for the truncation error
+rtol = 0.05 : the relative tolerance for the truncation error (try smaller value if numerical unstable)

 # ====== Setting up numerical parameters for SemiEu/SparSemiEU ODE solver ======
 PItol = 0.1 : the relative tolerance for the PID control